Ascension Seton Skin Cancer Care

 The Ascension Seton dermatologic surgery and cutaneous oncology program accept referrals for patients with all forms of melanoma and nonmelanoma skin cancer, as well as patients with suspected skin cancers who need prompt diagnostic testing.
-The skincare team is very experienced and provides surgical and non-surgical care.
-Other related procedures include skin cancer excision and reconstruction, mole and cyst removal, and nail avulsion.
+Our dermatologic surgeons are leaders in the field, and provide surgical and non-surgical care.
+Other related procedures include Mohs micrographic sensory, skin cancer excision and reconstruction, mole and cyst removal, and nail avulsion.
 Our personalized cancer care plan helps to prevent the recurrence of melanoma and other high-risk skin cancers.
 With a team approach, our goal is to provide the most advanced and least invasive procedures possible.

 Mohs Micrographic Surgery

 Mohs micrographic surgery is the most advanced and precise process for surgical removal of many types of skin cancer.
-The Dermatologic Surgery Center is located in the Clinical Education Center in downtown Austin and in Buda.
 Our skincare team focuses on delivering compassionate, personalized care that is right for you.

 The Difference: What to Expect

 Our dedicated, compassionate care team helps improve your health and comfort.
 We take the time to answer all your questions, so you understand the care plan.
 We coordinate your appointments so you have access to other specialists for complex health conditions and support services when needed.
 Our multidisciplinary cancer care program delivers advanced dermatologic surgery techniques and experience in skin cancer management to improve treatment outcomes and overall patient satisfaction.

 Our care team helps you through every step–from a consultation that brings clarity and understanding to your needs––to the advanced treatments that build confidence throughout the recovery period.